ReadonlynameThe name of the resource.

 };

-const baseName = new VIAM.ResourceName({
+const baseName = 'my_base';

-const slamServiceName = new VIAM.ResourceName({
+const slamServiceName = 'my_slam_service';

 // Move the base to Y=10 (location of 0,10,0) relative to map origin

-const executionId = await motion.moveOnMap(
+const executionId = await motion.moveOnMap(myPose, baseName, slamServiceName);

-Stop a component being moved by an in progress moveOnGlobe()
+Stop a component being moved by an in progress moveOnGlobe() or moveOnMap() call.

 The component to stop